 In the beginning it was quite repressive, and there were dictatorships, but they were not communist.

-But South Korea, in the beginning a pretty poor country with little resources, grew step by step.
+But South Korea, a poor country with little resources in the beginning, grew step by step.
 This continued until they became the modern and industrialised country they’re nowadays.

 This phenomenon has been called “the miracle on the river Han”.